awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

 # Using server\-side encryption with AWS Key Management Service \(SSE\-KMS\)<a name="UsingKMSEncryption"></a>

 Server\-side encryption is the encryption of data at its destination by the application or service that receives it\.
 AWS Key Management Service \(AWS KMS\) is a service that combines secure, highly available hardware and software to provide a key management system scaled for the cloud\.
-Amazon S3 uses AWS KMS keys to encrypt your Amazon S3 objects\.
-AWS KMS encrypts only the object data\.
-The checksum, along with the specified algorithm, are stored as part of the object's metadata\.
-If server\-side encryption is requested for the object, then the checksum is stored in encrypted form\.
+Amazon S3 uses server\-side encryption with AWS KMS \(SSE\-KMS\) to encrypt your S3 object data\.
+Also, when SSE\-KMS is requested for the object, the S3 checksum as part of the object's metadata, is stored in encrypted form\.
+For more information about checksum, see [Checking object integrity](checking-object-integrity.md)\.

-If you use KMS keys, you can use AWS KMS through the [AWS Management Console](https://console.aws.amazon.com/kms) or the [AWS KMS APIs](https://docs.aws.amazon.com/kms/latest/APIReference/) to do the following:
+If you use KMS keys, you can use AWS KMS through the [AWS Management Console](https://console.aws.amazon.com/kms) or the [AWS KMS API](https://docs.aws.amazon.com/kms/latest/APIReference/) to do the following:
-+ Centrally create KMS keys
++ Centrally create, view, edit, monitor, enable or disable, rotate, and schedule deletion of KMS keys\.
-+ Define the policies that control how KMS keys can be used
++ Define the policies that control how and by whom KMS keys can be used\.
-+ Audit their usage to prove that they are being used correctly
++ Audit their usage to prove that they are being used correctly\.
+Auditing is supported by the [AWS KMS API](https://docs.aws.amazon.com/kms/latest/APIReference/), but not by the [AWS KMSAWS Management Console](https://console.aws.amazon.com/kms)\.